TheMetaCloudService/MetaCloud/README.md

 <p>
   <p align="center">
-   We are Metacloud, an open source Intilligent Minecraft cloud system
+   We are Metacloud, an open source Minecraft cloud system
     <br>
     ► <a href="https://discord.com/invite/4kKEcaP9WC">Discord</a>
     •